 Action requested

-IALA Committees are requested to:
+The PAP is requested to:

-Review the proposed e-navigation document architecture and provide comments, corrections or amendments such as additional documents related to e-navigation that should be integrated in the proposed documentation architecture to ENAV25 if possible.
+Review the proposed e-navigation document architecture and provide comments, corrections or amendments such as additional documents related to e-navigation that should be integrated in the proposed documentation architecture to ENAV25, if possible.

 Review the list of documents and proposed updates available in Annex1.
 If possible, include the update of the documents to the committee work program.